 How To Carve A Turkey Breast

-Carving a turkey breast really couldn’t be easier to do, so don’t get freaked out by it!
-All you need to do is to cut each half of the breast out by running your knife down one side of the backbone like I’m showing you here…
+Carving a turkey breast really couldn’t be easier to do, once you do it a few times you’ll be a pro.
+Use a sharp chef’s knife and cut each half of the breast out by running the knife down one side of the backbone like I’m showing you here.

 Next run your knife from the top of the turkey breast down to the bottom so you can remove the whole breast.
 Repeat on the other side.

-Now slice each part of the turkey breast into pieces like I have here and get them onto a platter so you can reserve any juices that comes out from the meat.
+Now slice each part of the turkey breast into pieces and place them onto a platter so you can reserve any juices that comes out from the meat.

 Use any drippings from the turkey to make a delicious, homemade turkey gravy for pouring over the top of your roasted turkey and serving with mashed potatoes!

 Like I mentioned before, don’t get rid of those turkey bones!
 You can get another few days of dinner out of this turkey breast by making turkey soup.
-I think my family actually looks forward to the turkey soup more than thee turkey dinner itself.
+My family actually looks forward to the turkey soup more than the turkey dinner itself.

 You can freeze the bones and any leftover turkey too!
 Just pack it all in a freezer bag and pull it out when you want to make a batch of homemade turkey soup.
 It doesn’t get much easier than that!